meagle/twitter-io/Readme.md

 # twitter-io

-This is a simple app that uses the streaming API from Twitter via nTwitter with Node.js, Jade, Socket.io, Backbone.js, Marionette.js, require.js, Twitter Bootstrap, Stylus, etc
+This is a simple app that uses the streaming API from Twitter via nTwitter with Node.js, Jade, Socket.io, Backbone.js, Marionette.js, require.js, Twitter Bootstrap, Stylus, etc.

 ### Twitter Keys